intel/intel-extension-for-tensorflow/latest/_sources/examples/infer_inception_v4_amp/README.md.txt

 1. Python API

-Add code in the beginning of python code:
+Add code in the beginning of Python code:

 For BF16:
 ```